-15 In addition to specific citations in the text, see Buerger 1987, a collection of over one hundred "exposés" of the endowment ceremony by disaffected Mormons (copies in my possession).
+^{68.} In addition to specific citations in the text, see David John Buerger, "Chronological Annotated Bibliography of Publications Giving the Mormon Temple Ceremony in Full or in Part" (reprinted in David John Buerger, The Mysteries of Godliness: A History of Mormon Temple Worship, Appendix 2, 203-227; photocopies of original documents are in University of Utah Manuscripts Division, Special Collections, University of Utah Marriot Library, ms. 622, Box 24-26.), a collection of over one hundred "exposes" of the endowment ceremony by disaffected Mormons.
 While the integrity of some accounts clearly is questionable, many demonstrate consistency in reciting dialogues and ritualistic details.
 Given the lack of official accounts, these published recitals are essential components in attempting to historically trace the ceremony's development.